 The signs do differ slightly from spoiled uncooked pork chops and pork.

-Furthermore, spoiling cooked meat tends to first get a gray, dull color followed by a slimy layer.
+Furthermore, spoiling cooked meat tends to get a gray, dull color first, followed by a slimy layer.
 The meat doesn’t quickly turn yellow or green because the caramelization on its surface usually hides it.

 On cooked spoiled pork meat, you can also usually see mold growth.
 That’s pretty rare on uncooked meat.
+You will also notice that the meat smells sour after days in the fridge, which is a sign that you have bad pork chops or pork meat in general.

 How To Choose Fresh Pork

-First and foremost, the color of fresh pork is bright and uniform pinkish-red.
-The fat (or any marbling) is also a clean white color.
 If the color is slightly pale, you should look for a different cut.
 It doesn’t indicate spoiled pork, but it does indicate that the cut isn’t as fresh as it can be.

 Then, you can also look out for dark bones.
 This is not good.
 The bone of the cut should be clean and white (or slightly off-white) – just like the fat is.
 Again, a dark bone doesn’t necessarily indicate spoiled meat, but it’s less than ideal.